bmendesh/misp-to-jira-automation/README.md

 # MISP to Jira Automation

-This project demonstrates how to automatically create Jira issues from threat intelligence data (IoCs) published in MISP (Malware Information Sharing Platform).
+This project demonstrates how to automatically create Jira issues from threat intelligence data (IoCs) published in MISP.

 ## What It Does